 Designers tell.
-It so happened historically that at one time I was invited to edit one of the books of the authors of the Kirov factory about the tanks that they produced, and this gave me a lot of very interesting information.
-Then they were invited to the editorial board of the journal "Equipment and armaments".
-This post, of course, was purely nominal, for the list in the output of the magazine, and I wrote my articles there on a common basis, so I continued to write.
+It so happened historically that at one time I was invited to edit one of the books of the authors of the Kirov factory about those tanks that they produced, and this gave me a lot of very interesting information.
+Then they were invited to the editorial board of the journal "Technology and Armaments".
+This post, of course, was purely nominal, for the list in the output of the journal, and I wrote my articles there on a common basis, so I continued to write.
 However, there was a preference - a free subscription to this magazine.
 And it published very interesting memoirs of our designers and aircraft engineers, and rocket launchers, and tankers.
 That is, people who cooked in the cauldron of their business in the most direct way.
 I was especially interested in the memoirs of L.N.
-Kartsev, chief designer and creators of the T-72 tank.
+Kartseva, chief designer and creators tank T-72.
 There is a lot of everything in them, and not always specific, and related to the topic, so their very close literary retelling is presented to the attention of VO readers.
-So to say, information about what I sometimes rely on as an author of certain materials, making my own conclusions.
+So to say, information about what I sometimes rely on as an author of certain materials, drawing my own conclusions.
 My remarks and explanations are also present in the text.
 But what without this: they are needed to show what conclusions can be reached by reading these memoirs.

 Treasured the brand of the plant